serenity-bdd/serenity-jbehave/README.md

+#NOTE:JBehave is no longer currently supported in Serenity BDD - we advise migrating to Cucumber instead#

 ## Serenity JBehave Integration

 Serenity (previously known as 'Thucydides') is a library designed to make writing automated acceptance tests easier,